 How much does it cost?

-It varies widely and depends on the sophistication and security of the chosen electronic notarization method.
-Strong security generally costs more than weak security but is well worth the expense.
+It varies depending on the sophistication and security of the chosen electronic notarization method.
+Strong security generally costs more than weak security.

 Can I charge more for electronic notarizations?